-Green garlic, asparagus, and peas brighten this classic Thai street dish with spring time flavors, spiked with chile flakes, fish sauce, and cilantro.
+Green garlic, asparagus, and peas brighten this classic Thai street dish with springtime flavors.
 Out of season, you can substitute scallions for the green garlic.

 - 8 oz. thin flat rice noodles

 - 2 garlic cloves, minced

 - 4 oz. asparagus, trimmed and cut into 1-inch pieces

 - 1 cup fresh or frozen peas

 - 1⁄4 cup minced cilantro